 Examples of questions might be: Which identity do you think most about?
 Which identity do you think least about?
 What identity do you feel most judged for?
 After each question is read and people have moved to the post-it identity of their choosing, there will be an opportunity for people to share why they selected that identity.
 Following the activity, folks will debrief and reflect on what they learned about themselves and others.

-Bonus: 3 DEI related icebreaker questions to build trust
+3 DEI-related icebreaker questions to build trust

 While it is important to set aside time and energy to facilitate and undergo activities like the ones detailed above, it can also help to incorporate DEI-related icebreaker questions before staff meetings.
 Here are a few that can help you share your stories and build trust with one another:

 - Share a story behind your name.
+Questions you can ask include:

 - Who gave you your name?
 Why?